 Details of the earlier slogan postmark books and how to order them can be downloaded here.

 Universal SCM Dies

 BPS member Paul Carter is undertaking the mammoth task of listing all known Universal-pattern dies used in UK Stamp Cancelling Machines and their dates of use.
 Having completed his initial listing of the 'black' dies used with slogans or wavy lines for cancelling stamps, he is now listing the 'red' dies - mostly inscribed 'Great Britain' - used with 'Paid' indicators on mail prepaid in cash.
-His findings to date for towns from Abingdon to Liskeard are contained in Supplement 20, published with the July 2018 BPS Journal.
+His findings to date for towns from Abingdon to Liskeard are contained in Supplement 21, published with the October 2018 BPS Journal.
 Members are encouraged to download the .pdf file here, and add their knowledge to Paul's.
 This completes Paul's listings of normal cancelling dies, but four further supplements will list 'Paid' dies.